Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 You acknowledge and agree that Roll20 has no liability of any kind should anyone you granted access to your content modify, destroy, corrupt, copy or distribute it, or violate the Terms of Service or other limitations that you may impose on the use of your shared content.

-Tailor Made does not pre-screen user materials that users provide or otherwise submit via Roll20; however, Tailor Made may remove any posted or submitted user materials from Roll20 for any reason without notice in its sole discretion.
+Orr Group does not pre-screen user materials that users provide or otherwise submit via Roll20; however, Orr Group may remove any posted or submitted user materials from Roll20 for any reason without notice in its sole discretion.
 By posting or submitting your user materials, you represent and warrant that you own or otherwise control all of the intellectual property rights and other rights to your user materials as described in these Terms of Service, including all the rights necessary for you to post or submit your user materials.

 In addition, by posting or otherwise submitting your user materials that contain images, photographs, pictures, videos, webcasts or that are otherwise graphical in whole or in part (“Images”), you represent and warrant that: (a) you own the copyright in such Images, or that you have obtained all necessary license(s) from the copyright owner(s) of such Images to use such Images, or portions thereof, in keeping with your use in connection with Roll20 and as otherwise permitted by these Terms of Service; (b) you have the rights necessary to grant the licenses and sublicenses described in these Terms of Service; and (c) you have received consent from any and all persons depicted in such Images to use the Images as set forth in these Terms of Service, including the distribution, public display, public performance and reproduction of such Images.

 You are solely and entirely responsible for all of your user materials that you post or otherwise submit via Roll20.
 You shall assume all risks associated with the use of your user materials including any reliance on the accuracy, completeness or usefulness of your user materials.
-Tailor Made does not guarantee the accuracy, integrity or quality of your user materials.
+Orr Group does not guarantee the accuracy, integrity or quality of your user materials.
 You acknowledge and agree that by accessing or using Roll20, you may be exposed to user materials from others that are offensive, indecent or otherwise objectionable.

 ##Who owns the IP of the images and sounds that I include in my campaigns via the Art Library, Marketplace, and Jukebox tools?

 The tokens, map tiles, sounds, and other art assets that you include in your campaigns via the Art Library, Marketplace, and Jukebox tools are the intellectual property of the providers of the assets.
 For more information on the assets included in Roll20, and their providers, see the [Acknowledgements](/acknowledgements) page and/or the individual asset page on the Marketplace.
 We have licensed these assets to allow you to use them to create non-commercial works in a personal setting.
 If you wish to re-distribute any campaigns you create on Roll20 that include assets from any of these providers outside of this intended purpose or outside of the Roll20 service, you must contact the provider(s) to license them directly.
-Tailor Made is not responsible for your use of the assets in any way that violates the rights of the providers.
+Orr Group is not responsible for your use of the assets in any way that violates the rights of the providers.
 In addition, assets included from the Roll20 Marketplace are subject to the additional terms in the <a href="http://help.roll20.net/marketplace-eula/">Marketplace End User Licese Agreement (EULA)</a>.

 Art that you include in your campaign via the web search and SoundCloud features come from a variety of websites across the Internet.
 We do our best to only include assets that can be used by you for non-commercial works in a personal setting, but the licensing of each asset may vary.
 We provide a credit, including a clickable link, above each art asset so that you can see where it is from and under what license it is released.
 You are solely responsible for any infringement of the rights of others that may occur by using these assets in your materials on Roll20.